REInVent650/strategy-in-motion-data-safety/README.md

-# Instructions for deleting your AreYouOK account by Mani Rao
+# Instructions for deleting your AreYouOK account with Mani Rao

 Visit the personalization page in the app and press Logout